adielmtz/analyzer/README.md

 casts the value from one type to another:

 ```
-// Check if the value is an string
+// Check if the value is a string
 if var is string {

    // Cast to integer
-   casted = var as int;
+   casted := var as int;

 }
 ```